caganselim/motion-cswm/README.md

 # C-SWM in Knet

 This is the repo for COMP 541 Deep Learning term project.
-This work consist of the replication of ICLR 2020 paper:
+This work consists of the replication of the ICLR 2020 paper:

 **Contrastive Learning of Structured World Models.**
 Thomas Kipf, Elise van der Pol, Max Welling.
 http://arxiv.org/abs/1911.12247

-and some experiments on the top of it.
+and some experiments on top of it with [Flying MNIST dataset](https://github.com/caganselim/flying_mnist); with simulated continuous action as object velocity.
+The results show that continuous action cue also works;  which is also noted in the limitations part in the paper.

 C-SWM is a model for learning latent state representations from observations (images) in an environment.
 Environment transitions are modeled via a graph neural network.
 Given an observation encoded by the model and action, the network can predict the latent representation of the next state.